fakhrizulkifli/fakhrizulkifli.github.io/_posts/2020-05-20-microsoft_windows_gdi32_setenhmetafilebits.md

 # Overview

-One of my fuzzing harness triggered a crash in **GDI32!SetEnhMetaFileBits** function which turned out to be a vulnerability.
+One of my fuzzing harness triggered a crash in **GDI32!SetEnhMetaFileBits** function which can be turned to a vulnerability.
 The crash happens when it tries to copy a user-controlled data to a local dynamically allocated memory space.
-However, due to the lack of memory initialization the allocated buffer is left unfilled and allows the attacker to exploit this vulnerability to achieve **Information Leakage**.
+However, due to the lack of memory initialization the allocated buffer is left unfilled and allowed the attacker to leverage it to achieve **Information Leakage**.

 # Crash Analysis